The400MillionDollarCorporation/xorox/README.md

 4. **Automated Social Media Updates:**

-   - Posts tweets from the ZoroX Twitter account about trending memecoins when:
+   - Posts tweets from the Iris Twitter account about trending memecoins when:
      - Volume growth surpasses $10K within an hour.
      - Growth rate is at least 100% ($5K → $10K+).